kris-2211/Design-Patterns/README.md

   - When a system should be independent of how its products are created, composed, and represented.
   - When classes are specified at runtime.
   - To avoid parallel factory hierarchies.
+- **Example**
+  Prototype: A graphical editor framework uses a GraphicTool that needs to create instances of application-specific Graphic subclasses (like Staff, WholeNote).
+Instead of creating new instances directly, the GraphicTool clones a prototypical instance of the required Graphic subclass.

 # Proxy